Nydia at The MET, New York

 myminifactory

-Nydia, The Blind Flower Girl of Pompeii is an impressive marble sculpture inspired by Edward Bulwer-Lytton's novel, The Last Days of Pompeii.
-Sculpted by Randolph Rogers in 1854 the llife-size piece depicts Nydia, one of the characters in the novel.
-She was a yhoung slave girl stolen from high-born parents by kidnappers, weaving and selling garlands of flowers to earn money.
-She eventually commits suicide rather than suffer unrequited love.
-The sculpture can be found at the Metropolitan Museum of Art in New York.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Nydia, The Blind Flower Girl of Pompeii is a stunning marble sculpture inspired by Edward Bulwer-Lytton's novel, The Last Days of Pompeii.
+Sculpted in 1854 by Randolph Rogers, the life-size piece brings to life Nydia, a character from the novel who was stolen as a young slave girl from high-born parents by kidnappers.
+She sold garlands of flowers on the streets to earn money, weaving them with her own hands.
+Tragically, she eventually took her own life rather than suffer through unrequited love.
+Today, this incredible sculpture can be found at the Metropolitan Museum of Art in New York.
+This magnificent object is part of "Scan The World", a groundbreaking non-profit initiative launched by MyMiniFactory.
+Through Scan the World, we're creating a digital archive of fully 3D printable sculptures, artworks and landmarks from around the world for everyone to access free of charge.
+Anyone with interesting items can contribute to this open-source community effort by emailing stw@myminifactory.com to learn how they can help.

 Download Model from myminifactory